ontodev/robot/docs/template.md

 - `ID`: Every term must have an IRI to identify it.
 This can be specified with an `ID` column.
 Usually this will be a prefixed ID like `GO:12345`.
 See the `--prefix` options for details.
     - If an entity already exists in the `--input` ontology, you can refer to it by `LABEL` instead (see below).
     - Rows with no `ID` or `LABEL` will be skipped.
-- `LABEL`: If a term exists in an ontology, or its ID has been defined elsewhere (perhaps in a previous template), then the `LABEL` column can specify an `rdfs:label` that uniquely identifies the target term.
+- `LABEL`: a special keyword to specify an `rdfs:label` that uniquely identifies the target term.
 This can be easier than the numeric IDs for human readers.
+Keep in mind:
-    - The `LABEL` column DOES NOT create an `rdfs:label` annotation for an entity.
+    - The `LABEL` column will create `rdfs:label` string annotation for the entity
-    - If you are creating new entities using `LABEL`, be sure to include an `ID` column as well (and an `A rdfs:label` column if you would like to annotate the new entity with a label).
+    - If you are creating new entities using `LABEL`, be sure to include an `ID` column as well
 - `TYPE`: this is the `rdf:type` for the row.
 Because ROBOT is focused on ontology development, the default value is `owl:Class` and this column is optional.
 When creating an OWLIndividual, specify the class to which it belongs in this column.
     - `class` or `owl:Class`
     - `object property` or `owl:ObjectProperty`